circleci/circleci-docs/jekyll/_cci2/hello-world-macos.md

 ### Cross Compiled Binaries

 While universal binaries are only supported under Xcode 12.2+, you can still cross compile binaries for architectures other than the architecture of the machine being used to build the binary.
 For xcodebuild the process is relatively straightforward.
-To build ARM64 binaries, prepend the `xcodebuild` command with `ARCHS=ARM64 ONLY_ACTIVE_ARCH=NO` such that it reads `xcodebuild ARCHS=ARM64 ONLY_ACTIVE_ARCH=NO ...`

-For Intel CPUs set `ARCHS` to `x86_64`.
+To build ARM64 binaries, prepend the `xcodebuild` command with `ARCHS=ARM64 ONLY_ACTIVE_ARCH=NO` such that it reads `xcodebuild ARCHS=ARM64 ONLY_ACTIVE_ARCH=NO ...`.
+For the x86_64 architecture simply change `ARCHS` to `x86_64`.

 ## Next steps